 So it might be a good thing to keep all your valuables in a 101% waterproof bag/backpack.

 The best way to get a full feeling for Victoria Falls is to take a micro flight.
-It’s certainly not cheap but it’s definitely worth it to get up, up and away.
+It’s certainly not cheap, but it’s definitely worth it to get up, up and away.
+You will also get a close up with devil’s pool victoria falls

 The airfield is just a short 5-minute flight from the falls.